MicrosoftDocs/dynamics365smb-docs/financials/fa-how-dispose-retire.md

 ---
-title: 'How to: Dispose of or Retire Fixed Assets| Microsoft Docs'
+title: Dispose or Retire FA| Microsoft Docs
-description: Describes how to sell or retire a fixed asset.
+description: You must post a disposal value when you scrap, sell, or retire a fixed asset.
 services: project-madeira
 documentationcenter: ''
 author: SorenGP